versox/tree-thoughts/README.md

 # tree-thoughts

-Place trees in this peaceful mountain sanctuary, and grow your thoughts with others.
+Place trees thoughts in this peaceful mountain sanctuary, or grow existing tree thoughts.

+An exploration of 3D web interactions and reflection techniques.